watersheds.org the world in your watershed search

 Does anyone in your family tell stories of times long ago?
 Do you suspect they may have made some of them up?
 Does anyone in your family grow white corn streaked with red, and grind it for cornbread?
 Welcome to Ozarks folklore and folkways.

-History WorksHistory Works is a hands-on multidisciplinary experience in local history for area 4th grade students.
-Field trips took place at the Harlin Museum in West Plains in November 2006.
-Classroom work emphasizes primary historical documents to research life in West Plains in the early 20th century.
+History WorksHistory Works is a hands-on multidisciplinary experience in local history for 4th grade students.
+Field trips take place at the Harlin Museum in West Plains.
+Students are introduced to the many ways Ozark settlers made their living in the early 20th century through the museum's tool collection and the original settler portraits drawn by regional artist L. L. Broadfoot.

 Schoolcraft's Journey in the Deep Ozarks